Just a quick one to get through some of my thoughts on trends in crypto :)

 Governance tokens are cryptocurrencies that represent voting rights on a blockchain.
 This is done by distributing the power of making major platform decisions from a centralized structure to an entire community.

-The concept is simple - if I own this type of token from a company or project, I get to have a real opinion on the direction and execution.
-Depending on how many tokens I get a louder voice.
-This leans heavily on tribal checks and balances and can bring in new mechanisms that can change how voting in organizations happens.
-For example, rather than having every vote equal to one vote, you can make any additional ownership of votes by a single holder have a diminishing returns.
-This being a mechnaism to block hostile takeovers and the dreaded centralization.
-This would incentivize ownership from an investment standpoint but stops individuals from taking over a business.
+The concept is simple - if I own this type of token from a company or project, I get a real opinion on the direction and execution.
+Depending on how many tokens I get, I get a louder voice.
+This leans heavily on tribal checks and balances and can bring in new mechanisms to change how voting happens in organizations.
+For example, rather than having every vote equal to one vote, you can make any additional ownership of votes by a single holder have diminishing returns.
+This is a mechanism to block hostile takeovers and the dreaded centralization.
+This would incentivize ownership from an investment standpoint but stop individuals from taking over business operations.
+Regardless, this represents greater optionality.

-Of course, value and direction of your opinion are important, but communication is key in rallying others to get behind it.
-This comes as a double edge sword since you stand a chance to derail or torpedo the project by alienating other contributors with differing views.
+Of course, the value and direction of your opinion are important, but communication is key in rallying others to get behind it.
+This is a double-edged sword since you can derail or torpedo the project by alienating other contributors with differing views.
 This is likely why you see so much movement within the Web3 industry.
-Individuals with deep skills and understanding of the space hopping from one project to another looking to find others with similar visions and direction.
+Individuals with deep skills and understanding of the space hop from one project to another, looking to find others with similar visions and direction.

 Verdict

 I will have to come clean.
-I love the idea as a token consumer but not an issuer, especially in gaming.
-Making successful high-quality games is unbelievably difficult and has a low hit rate for those who have done it for their careers.
+I love the idea as a token consumer rather than an issuer, especially in gaming.
+Making successful, high-quality games is unbelievably difficult and has a low hit rate for those who have done it for their careers.

 Game development is highly contextual, with solid teams needing to be on the same page.
-So I get a little iffy on allowing external voices dictate direction without this context.
-Also, I would like to think that those with great ideas and feedback are a part of the game development process - either on the team or talking to them.
-So ultimately, adding governance tokens to your project allows a money component that grants access and certain rights.
+I’m slightly iffy about allowing external voices to dictate direction without this context.
+Also, those with great ideas and feedback are a part of the game development process - either on the team or talking to them.
+Adding governance tokens to your project allows a money component that grants access and certain rights.

-If these don't sound exciting they should!
-It's your chance to actually get into the ground floor of the next set of billion dollar (or more) tech companies...
+If these don't sound exciting, they should!
+It's your chance to get into the ground floor of the next set of billion-dollar (or more) tech companies...
 But that comes with a HUGE risk.
 These tokens have the highest probability for regulations to change their legal standing, which is currently not a financial instrument... but damn, they sure sound like one.
-So, for now, I would steer clear on issuing them.
+I would steer clear on issuing them.

 Utility tokens